If I only think about comparisons with Hardik, I won't be able to play my game: Shankar

 Vijay Shankar would not torment himself by thinking that it's not he but Hardik Pandya, who is Indian team's preferred all-rounder in the white-ball format, as the Tamil Nadu cricketer is focussed at churning out match-winning performances to stay in the mix.
-The 29-year-old was part of India's World Cup campaign but an ankle injury cut short his journey.
+The 29-year-old was part of India's World Cup campaign but a toe fracture cut short his journey.
 Since then, he hasn't been part of the senior team with Shivam Dube coming in place of an injured Pandya.
 Now with a fit-again Pandya back in the mix, the wait for another national comeback could be longer.

 "If it starts affecting me (that Hardik is the No 1 choice) then I will lose out on games that I have with me.
 If I focus on the games that I have and have match-winning performances, then my name will be there in the circuit (reckoning)," Vijay told PTI during an interview.
 "If I perform, people will talk about me and if some opportunity arises, I will be getting into the Indian side.
 So I can't think about what other players are doing," said Vijay, who played 12 ODIs and 8 T20Is for India.